 Supermetrics and Funnel took different roads when talking about pricing.
 While Supermetrics has a more old-school self-explained model, Funnel.io made it complicated.

 - Funnel pricing – Funnel.io has a tricky pricing plan that in a glance seems easy to grasp, but there’s a catch.
 Funnel took all their 400 connectors and divided them into two groups.
-The first group contains all the ad networks (like Facebook Ads) and the second group contains basically all the others (like Mailchimp or Google Analytics).
+The first group contains all the ad networks (like Facebook Ads) and the second group contains basically all the others (like MailChimp or Google Analytics).
 Funnel allows you to connect to unlimited connectors from the ad network group.
-You might say “Hey, that’s so nice of them” but then you realize that every time you connect Funnel to an ad-network, Funnel evaluates your total ad spend across all the connected ad-networks, and based on that , it sets your pricing tier.
+You might say “Hey, that’s so nice of them” but then you realize that every time you connect Funnel to an ad-network, Funnel evaluates your total ad spend across all the connected ad-networks and based on that, it sets your pricing tier.
 Hmmm….so that’s why they are so generous with unlimited ad-network connectors.
 So, if you’re connecting your Facebook is $499/month.
-Weeks goes by, and you connect Funnel to Google Ads, where you have a monthly spend of $20,000.
+Weeks go by, and you connect Funnel to Google Ads, where you have a monthly spend of $20,000.
 Now your monthly spend (digested through Funnel) is $110,000 and automatically you’re jumping to the next pricing plan which is $799/month (when billed annually).
 To make is easy – the more spend you have on your connected accounts, the more you pay to Funnel, and that’s only one part of the pricing.
 You might think that within that pricing you’ll get all other connectors for free, right?
-Well, no. Funnel wants extra money for any additional connector.
-You want to add Google Analytics? it’s some extra bucks every month.
-You want MailChimp? another hiccup in the price.
-So the amount you’ll pay might sky rocket withing months.
-The only true benefit is that Funnel doesn’t limit number of queries, size of the returned data and number of user.
+Well, no. Funnel wants extra money for an additional connector.
+Do you want to add Google Analytics? it’s some extra bucks every month.
+Do you want MailChimp? another hiccup in the price.
+So the amount you’ll pay might skyrocket within months.
+The only true benefit is that Funnel doesn’t limit the number of queries, size of the returned data and number of user.
 Personally, I don’t like platforms that take a pick into my pocket and force me to pay based on what they had found inside.
-It’s like they are saying , you should pay more because your are probably rich.
+It’s like they are saying, you should pay more because you are probably rich.